 Pre-Selected Mutual Fund Lineup

-The HSA Bank investment lineup is composed of 21 mutual funds with 15 different fund families represented.
+The HSA Bank pre-selected investment lineup is composed of 21 mutual funds with 15 different fund families represented.
 The lineup is full of expensive actively managed funds.
 The combination of high expense ratios and lack of index fund offerings for several major asset classes leave a lot to be desired in the HSA Bank pre-selected investment lineup.

 The table below displays the number of funds offered for each asset class in the HSA Bank investment lineup.

 There's no secret that we here at the The HSA Report Card are big proponents of passive index investing.
 Thus, we looked favorably upon administrators that offered low cost index funds for each of the major asset classes.
-In the table above, you can see that the HSA Bank does not offer low cost index funds for 4 major asset classes (domestic mid cap, foreign developed, emerging markets and fixed income).
+In the table above, you can see that HSA Bank does not offer low cost index funds for 4 major asset classes (domestic mid cap, foreign developed, emerging markets and fixed income).
 In fact, of the 21 funds offered in the HSA Bank investment lineup, only 3 are index funds.
 Those 3 index funds are all domestic equity offerings.

 How expensive are the funds in the HSA Bank investment lineup?